Astoria - marina

 The Chao Praya is the city's lifeline.
 Express boats travel up and down the river between Nonthaburi and Ratsingkhon, connecting the piers on either side.
 The fare is minimal and depends on the color of the flag on the boat.
 From the water you have an excellent view of the sights of Bangkok, such as the Grand Palace or the temple complex Wat Arun.

-In the 19th century, Bangkok was criss-crossed by a network of canals called khlongs.
-They were the city's most important transport links, but also served as trading centers - floating markets - and for disposing of faeces.
+In the 19th century, Bangkok was crisscrossed by a network of canals called khlongs.
+They were the city's most important transport links, but also served as trading centers - floating markets - and for the disposal of faeces.
 Many khlongs have been filled in over time.
-However, there are still khlongs today, especially in the Thonburi district.
-They are among the sights of Bangkok because you get a particularly intense view of this lively city from the water.
-Some of the larger khlongs are used by scheduled boats.
+However, there are still Khlongs today, especially many in the Thonburi district.
+They are one of the sights of Bangkok because you get a particularly intense view of this lively city from the water.
+Some of the larger khlongs are plied by scheduled boats.
 The fare is low.
 Private providers arrange trips with the typical long boats.

 Bangkok - a shopping paradise